d9pouces/PolyArchiv/doc/source/filters.rst

 Filters
 =======

-By default, a collect point gather some files from its sources and expose them to all remote repositories.
+By default, a collect point gather some files from its sources and expose them to all backup points.
-You can apply some changes on these files, before sending them to the remote repositories.
+You can apply some changes on these files, before sending them to the backup points.
 These operation can happen after the collect, or only before a given remote backup.
-Imagine you want to encrypt your backup files, and you have two remote and two collect points.
+Imagine you want to encrypt your backup files, and you have two backup points and two collect points.

 .. code-block:: bash